Search this Site:

 Total$120

 Naturally, the total expense of $120 per diem for the whole family ($30 per person) is much more palatable.
-We hope this same strategy will serve us this year too – the actual cost might top the averages above as both gas and lift ticket expenses are expected to notch higher this year – with the kids being 7 and 9 years now, heavily discounted tickets are harder to come by.
-Below is a summary of our strategies that enhance our skiing experience while minimizing expenses:
+Below is a summary of our strategies that enhanced our skiing experience while minimizing expenses:

 • Avoid renting equipment at the resort.
 Instead, opt to either rent them from a near-by retail location or invest in a set (preferably used purchased at a large discount).
 The biggest bang for your buck is the time saved by not having to wait in line, with kids in tow, for the equipment – the wait-times can vary but is inevitably long as each set has to be individually adjusted to fit you.
 There are caveats: 1) for first-time skiers it is best to rent initially and figure out the various sizing details you will need.
 That will definitely enable you to make an informed purchase decision, and 2) the biggest discounts are usually available on outdated equipment.
 For example shaped skis were a big improvement and smaller improvements on this has been coming out every year.
 So, older skis that are not shaped are completely outdated and so do not buy them even for a throwaway price as you will end up being the only one in the slope using those.